katerega/aarogya-setu-calculator/README.md

 I have included the following in this repo

   1. png icon taken from the official aarogya setu app
-  2. cloned calculator app that you can download and install
+  2. cloned calculator app that you can download and install. you can extract the app and check its files.
-  3. source code of the cloned app in case you want to check the app

 I am not forcing anyone to install my app.
 I just gave you an idea.
 If you can just change the icon of any app you have installed on your phone or if someone is able to build an icon pack from aarogya setu app icon files, that would be easier.
 Further, i would suggest more competent developers than me to come up with something proper, like a demo one page app that gets the job done.